-A. If a PDD is approved by the Village Board of Trustees and 20% of total project construction has not been completed as measured by percent of total construction cost within 24 months from Village Board of Trustees approval of the zoning change, the approved PDD shall become null and void and the property shall revert to the zoning in effect at that time.
+A. If a CB-PDD is approved by the Village Board of Trustees and if construction work has not been commenced and diligently pursued within 24 months from Village Board of Trustees approval of the zoning change, the approved PDD shall become null and void and the property shall revert to the zoning in effect at that time.
 Phases within an approved development must have fixed deadlines which shall also expire within 24 months of the start of the subsequent phase and will revert to the zoning in effect at that time.
 The Village Board of Trustees may grant up to two six-month extensions upon request by the applicant.